giang12/nats-cluster/README.md

 cluster size is three brokers) with

 ```
-./cluster-gen 5
+./cluster-gen -s 5
 ./cluster-up
 ```

-This will create a `nats-compose.yml` file in the directory that will be used by `./cluster-down` do delete the cluster (i.e. this stops and removes all data).
+This will create a `nats-compose.yml` file in `PWD` that will be used by `./cluster-down` do delete the cluster (i.e. this stops and removes all data).
 If you do not want to delete data, use the `docker-compose` commands directly.

 # Important

-The containers will only run on nodes with label `server_type=nat` From a docker manager node, you can specify the nodes to run nats on by running `docker node update --label-add server_type=nat {{target_node_id}}`
+The containers will only run on nodes with label `server_type=nats` From a docker manager node, you can specify the nodes to run nats on by running `docker node update --label-add server_type=nats {{target_node_id}}`

-Make sure the config file is available at specify path set by `-c` on every nats nodes if used
+# Configuration

+By default `nats.cfg` will be encrypted and installed, in each nats containers

+!!!Edit the file to make changes or point to the desired configuration file with option `./cluster-gen -c nats/config.cfg`